Inkh/mc-exercise/FUBAR.md

 > It's almost the weekend I can't wait to sleep.
 I can't believe how Alice and Ted just stare at each other all day.
 Ugh, Alice always smells like cheese.

 Bob and carol drink too much...feature 2.0

+Alice's bag is full of cheese, but she never shares.
+She made the team weaker as a whole.